nestorSag/textfont-ai/README.md

 # this will train the model
 Pipeline.fit_from_config_file("path/to/pipeline-config.yaml")
 ```
 That's it.
-Virtually any parameter in the entire pipeline can be changed through YAML files
+Virtually any parameter in the entire pipeline can be changed through YAML files.
+Arbitrary sequential Keras models can be used out of the box; custom models need to be defined in `fontai.prediction.models` in order to be found by the YAML parsers.
+At the moment there is only an adversarial autoencoder custom model in the mentioned module.